DrK-Lo/lotterhoslabprotocols/discovery.md

 * **Active Lotterhos Lab storage**
   * Ask Katie to share a Globus endpoint with you.
 The endpoint with include the words "smb Volumes/lotterhos"
   * Within this storage space we have a shared folder for each project, that only the people on that project have access to.
+  * For this endpoint to work, it has to be mapped through Katie's laptop or the iMac in the lab. _Katie's laptop from home: sign into NU VPN, make sure Globus Connect Personal App is running, plug in ethernet cord_

 * **Archival Lotterhos Lab storage** (25 TB for lab).
 Northeastern NESE collection.
   * Path: `/lotterhosarchive/`